android-ui-testing/Cookbook/docs/content/practices/network.md

 ### Conclusion

-There is no perfect solution exists, it all depends on a number of factors, for example, the size of the team and how often the code base changes.
+No perfect solution exists, it all depends on a number of factors, for example, the size of the team and how often the code base changes.
 It also depends on what goals you set in UI testing.

 ??? question "Should I avoid real network testing in general?"